 |JP Set 2||No Trademark||Fixed||How High Can You Get ?||No||Yes||12 Characters||60 Seconds|

 |US Set 2||No Trademark||Varies||How High Can You Get ?||No||Yes||3 Characters||30 Seconds|

 |US Set 1||Trademark||Varies||How High Can You Get ?||No||No||3 Characters||30 Seconds|

-US Set 1 adds a trademark symbol to the title screen and updates the copyright information.
+US Set 1 adds a trademark symbol to the title screen and updates the copyright info.
 This code is what overwrites the first part of Ikegami's secret message.

 All of the JP sets use a fixed level order.
 The US sets have a more complicated setup:

 |Cycle||JP Sets||US Sets|